surajsingh-ai/suraj-portfolio/README.md

 https://gxhbynjv.manussite.space/

-This is the personal portfolio website of Suraj Singh, an aspiring AI & Data Engineering Professional.
-The website showcases his projects, skills, experience, and achievements.

-Features
+Welcome to my AI & Data Engineering portfolio, a showcase of my journey and expertise in building intelligent systems.
+From automating complex processes with AI to designing scalable data architectures, this collection highlights my hands-on experience, technical proficiency, and commitment to continuous learning in the evolving tech landscape."
 Responsive Design: Optimized for various devices and screen sizes.

 Interactive UI: Includes card effects, animations, and smooth scrolling.